-Since 2018, the Company has received approximately \$1.9 million of non-dilutive grant funding from NICHD for clinical development efforts supporting Ovaprene.
-The final notice of award the Company received was for approximately \$731,000 in April 2020, all of which has been funded to date.
+Since 2018, the Company has received approximately \$1.9 million of grant funding from the Eunice Kennedy Shriver National Institute of Child Health and Human Development, a division of the NIH, for clinical development efforts supporting Ovaprene.
+The most recent and final notice of award the Company received was for approximately \$731,000 in April 2020, substantially all of which has been funded to date.